davmixcool/lumen-apidoc-generator/README.md

 `bindings` | List of route bindings that should be replaced when trying to retrieve route results.
 Syntax format: `binding_one,id|binding_two,id`
 `force` | Force the re-generation of existing/modified API routes `header` | Custom HTTP headers to add to the example requests.
 Separate the header name and value with ":".
 For example: `--header="Authorization: CustomToken"`
+`domain` | Custom domain to get response.
+Domain must end with "/".
+Will be ignore if `noResponseCalls` set to TRUE

 ## Customisation or translation.